Singapore’s Straits Times Index (FSSTI) rose 1.2 percent to 2,814.71 at the close. All but three stocks gained in the 30-member gauge.

 The following were among the most active shares in the market.
 Stock symbols are in parentheses after company names.

 CapitaMalls Asia Ltd. (CMA) , a shopping mall developer, rose 1.1 percent to S$1.395.
-The company said it began development of a seven-storey shopping mall in eastern China that will cater to upper-middle and high-income customers.
+The company said it began development of a seven-story shopping mall in eastern China that will cater to high-end customers.

-Global Logistic Properties Ltd. (GLP) , an owner of warehouses in China and Japan, advanced 0.5 percent to S$2.
-The company said it will start construction of large-scale facility in greater Tokyo in November, expected to be completed in December 2013.
-Demand for development is strong, and the total cost is about $169 million, it said.
+Global Logistic Properties Ltd. (GLP) , an owner of warehouses in China and Japan, fell 1 percent to S$1.97.
+The company said it will start construction of large-scale facility in greater Tokyo in November, expected to be completed in December 2013 at a total cost of about $169 million.

-Interra Resources Ltd. (ITRR) , a petroleum explorer, increased 1.7 percent to 29.5 Singapore cents.
-The company said its unit started drilling an infill development well in Myanmar.
+Interra Resources Ltd. (ITRR) , a petroleum explorer, increased 5.2 percent to 30.5 Singapore cents.
+The company said its unit started drilling a development well in Myanmar.

 To contact the reporter on this story: Kana Nishizawa in Hong Kong at firstname.lastname@example.org.